Raise a Smart Kid Who Loves to Learn

 "Sure, this is hard," we can tell our children.
 "But you can do hard things!
 I'm right here to support you!"

 One way that children learn a growth mindset is through play.
 As Albert Einstein said, "Play is the highest form of research."

 When young children play, they're motivated to push through obstacles to accomplish their goals.
 That helps them develop a growth mindset and the ability to manage themselves to overcome challenges.
 They learn that challenges can be fun, rather than intimidating, and that hard work combined with a curious attitude can help them reach big goals.

-That's one reason that many experts question the obsession in our culture with equating learning with academics.
-This works against a growth mindset by pushing children to read or achieve academically, rather than encouraging them to enjoy learning through exploration.
-Toddlers and preschoolers have more critical work to do, from building with blocks, to playing with rhythm and color, to learning how to get along with their peers.
+That's one reason that many experts question the equation of learning with academics.
+This works against a growth mindset by pushing children to achieve academically, rather than encouraging them to enjoy learning through exploration.
+Toddlers and preschoolers have critical work to do, from building with blocks, to playing with rhythm and color, to learning how to get along with their peers.
 Research shows that these activities, which children are naturally drawn to, provide the foundation for later learning, from math skills to reading.
 They teach cognitive skills, and they teach the "soft" self-management skills that allow children to develop a growth mindset.